near/docs/docs/2.build/1.chain-abstraction/multichain-gas-relayer/run-relayer.md

 ## Use cases

-The [examples folder](https://github.com/near/pagoda-relayer-rs/tree/main/examples) on the GitHub repository contains example configs corresponding to different use cases.
+The [examples folder](https://github.com/near/pagoda-relayer-rs/tree/main/examples) on the GitHub repository contains example configuration files corresponding to different use cases.

 :::info
 These files are for reference only and you should update the `config.toml` values before using it on your development environment.